Whether you are a Pikes Peak State College student or employee, know that when we

 Enrique.Romo@PikesPeak.edu

-Pikes Peak State College received the 2021 Higher Education Excellence in Diversity (HEED) Award from INSIGHT Into Diversity magazine in August 2020.
-It was the third consecutive year that PPSC received the award.
+Pikes Peak State College has received the Higher Education Excellence in Diversity (HEED) Award from INSIGHT Into Diversity magazine the following years:

-Pikes Peak State College was awarded the 2021-2022 Military Friendly® Schools bronze distinction in February 2021.
-The bronze distinction is for colleges with exceptional military and veteran programs.
+Pikes Peak State College was awarded the a Military Friendly® Schools distinction the following years:

 The Pikes Peak State College Marketing and Communications Department received an American Advertising Federal Colorado Springs 2020 Addy Mosaic Award in March 2021.
 This award recognizes work that promotes diversity and inclusion.
 PPSC won for a video spot featuring the Jaramillo family.